 WARNING: Copyright subsists in all recordings issued under this label.
-Any unauthorized rental, broadcasting, public performance, copyring or recording in any mannier whatsoever will constitute intringement of such copyright and will render the intringer liable to an action at law, in case there is a perception institution in the relevant country entitled to grant licenses for the use of recordings for public performance or broadcasting, such licenses may be obtained from such institution.
+Any unauthorized rental, broadcasting, public performance, copyring or recording in any manner whatsoever will constitute infringement of such copyright and will render the infringer liable to an action at law.
+In case there is a perception institution in the relevant country entitled to grant licenses for the use of recordings for public performance or broadcasting, such licenses may be obtained from such institution.

-Manufactured for Time-Life Music by Warner Special Products, a d Warner Communications Company 9 1990 Warner Special Products OPCD-2599 formed Allah and the Knife-Wielding Punks, a male and female punk-rock outfit that went nowhere fast and promptly disbanded.
+Manufactured for Time-Life Music by Warner Special Products.
+Communications Company @ 1990 Warner Special Products OPCD-2599